A form of credit for any previous learning.

 Subjects covering the competence areas required by CPA Australia.

 Generally a program delivery mode that's heavily based on distance education materials, with minimal or no student contact hours.
-Some higher education providers may supplement the learning materials with tutorials or workshops.
+Some providers may supplement the learning materials with tutorials or workshops.

-A bachelor's degree or postgraduate award defined as higher education in the Australian Qualifications Framework (AQF) or New Zealand Qualifications Framework (NZQF) (or overseas equivalent).
+A bachelor's degree or postgraduate award defined as higher education in the relevant accrediting body in that country.

-A body that is recognised by the Tertiary Education Quality and Standards Agency (TEQSA) in Australia or the New Zealand Qualifications Authority (NZQA) to issue qualifications in the higher education sector.
+A body that's recognised by the relevant accrediting body in that country and authorised to issue qualifications in the higher education sector.
 This body may be a university or a self-accrediting or non-self-accrediting institution.

 International Education Standards (IES) address the principles of learning and development for professional accountants.

 The International Federation of Accountants (IFAC) is the global organisation for accounting professionals dedicated to strengthening the profession in the public interest.
 IFAC contributes to the development of high-quality standards and guidance and facilitates their adoption.

 Accounting programs exist in several different formats, like being run directly by faculties, schools or departments.
 In the interest of uniformity, all are referred to in these guidelines as 'Schools of Accounting' irrespective of differences that may exist within individual higher education providers' organisational structures.